prtkgpt/questdb.io/questdb/docs/embeddedJavaAPI.md

 }
 ```

-`configuration` holds various settings that can be overridden via a subclass.
+- `configuration` holds various settings that can be overridden via a subclass.
 Most importantly configuration is bound to the database root - directory where table sub-directories will be created.

-`engine` is a concurrent pool of table readers and writers.
+- `engine` is a concurrent pool of table readers and writers.

-`compiler` is the entry point for QuestDB's SQL engine.
+- `compiler` is the entry point for QuestDB's SQL engine.

 ### Example
-The following will create a new table abc with the specifications set below.
+The following will create a new table with the specifications set below.

 ```java
 CairoConfiguration configuration = new DefaultCairoConfiguration("/tmp/my_database");